LinkedIn Job Search Strategies

 Connect with former managers, co-workers, and partners.
-This might seem like an obvious strategy.
+This might seem like an obvious strategy, but let’s elaborate.
 Part of getting the job is communicating (to your future employer) your ability to do the job.
 Nobody knows your skills, potential, work attitude, and capability better than people who have worked with you and observed you in action.

-Therefore, make sure that you have connected with your former managers, co-workers, and so on.
-When these people are part of your network, the Introductions they can facilitate will carry extra weight because they can share their experience with the person you want to meet.
-You can encourage them to provide recommendations for you to express to the entire community your capability and work ethic.
+Therefore, make sure you have connected with your former managers, co-workers, and so on.
+When these people are part of your network, the introductions they can facilitate will carry extra weight because they can share their experience with the person you want to meet.
+You can encourage them to provide referrals for you to express to the entire community your capability and work ethic.

 Get referrals from past bosses and co-workers.
-After you add your past bosses and co-workers to your network, keep in contact with them, let them know your current job search goals, and ask for an appropriate referral or Introduction.
-They can use their knowledge of your work history and their expanded networks to make more powerful Introductions or requests than just a friend asking another friend, Hey, can you hire my friend, Joel?
+After you add your past bosses and co-workers to your network, keep in contact with them, let them know your current job search goals, and ask for an appropriate referral or introduction.
+They can use their knowledge of your work history and their expanded networks to make more powerful introductions or requests.